jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   .../pumping_python

-continue in :ref:`how to work in directories`
+continue with :ref:`how to work in directories`

 how to install tree on mac OS
 ---------------------------------------------------------------------------------

-* first install brew_ (The Missing Package Manager for MacOS), if you do not have it already
+* install brew_ (The Missing Package Manager for MacOS), if you do not have it already

   .. code-block:: shell
     :emphasize-lines: 1